functionland/BLOX/Electrical/DevKit/documents/documents_md/Flashing_VL805_SPI_Flash.md

 ## Flashing with an external programmer
 There is another solution for programming external flash, If you don't have RPI Zero.
-In this topic we want to use [UsbAsp-flash](https://github.com/nofeletru/UsbAsp-flash) software for programming SPI Fash. this software uses some programming hardware, and you must have or buy this hardware. for our test, we used **CH341a** programmer. you can buy this programmer from [Amazon](https://www.amazon.ca/Programmer-Flasher-Programmable-Circuits-Suitable/dp/B08GCW7WNC/ref=sr_1_1?keywords=ch341a&qid=1673543307&sr=8-1).
+In this topic we want to use [UsbAsp-flash](https://github.com/nofeletru/UsbAsp-flash) software for programming SPI Flash. this software uses some hardware, and you must have or buy them. for our test, we used **CH341a programmer**. you can buy this programmer from [Amazon](https://www.amazon.ca/Programmer-Flasher-Programmable-Circuits-Suitable/dp/B08GCW7WNC/ref=sr_1_1?keywords=ch341a&qid=1673543307&sr=8-1).

-connect Programmer yellow pin header to VL805 SPI Flash connector like the previous section.
+connect Programmer yellow pin header to VL805 SPI Flash connector like the previous section. the pin-out are on the back of programmer like below picture.
 ![CH341a programmer](https://github.com/functionland/BLOX/raw/main/Electrical/DevKit/documents/images/CH341a_programmer.png)

 download VL805 firmware form [this link](https://github.com/functionland/BLOX/raw/main/Electrical/DevKit/documents/vl805-000138a1.bin)